 The start of sleep disturbance

 To start off, Elara’s sleep patterns were quite normal, quite regular.
-She would wake up for a feed in the night or we would try and anticipate her feed.
+She would wake up for a feed in the night or we would try to anticipate her feed.
 Up until she was 5 months, she was sleeping pretty much right the way through.
 But we had noticed that her right leg, especially, was starting to twitch and spasm when she was awake and when she was asleep

 As she became more mobile, the twitching and the spasming sort of eased off during the day, but it continued through the night.
 It was getting to a point that it disturbed her sleep.
 It could be any number of times throughout the night.
 Sometimes not at all.
 On rare occasions she’ll sleep right the way through

 Elara developed an issue with her sleep, because disturbance has been going on for so long.
-When it first started, it was just a little bit, and then it escalated.
-We found that even on the nights where she was sleeping quite well, and she was quite settled, she was still waking up, because she had gotten into this pattern of waking up in the night for whatever reason.
+When it first started, it was just a little, and then it escalated.
+We found that even on the nights where she was sleeping quite well, and she was quite settled, she was still waking up, because she had got into this pattern of waking up in the night for whatever reason.

 What sleep disturbance looks like

 There’s no consistency.
 On average Elara’s sleep was disturbed 2, 3, maybe 4 times a night.
 Sometimes it could be 6, 7, 8 times a night.
 Other times it could just be the once.

 The issue that we have is, it’s not that she’s not tired, and it’s not that she doesn’t want to go to sleep - more often than not, she knew that she was tired, so she would very often find herself trying to go back to go back to sleep, but she couldn’t because of the discomfort.